skjolber/3d-bin-container-packing/README.md

 The algorithm runs reasonably fast, usually in milliseconds.
 Some customization is possible.

 ### Plain algorithm
-This algorithm selects the box with the biggest volume, fitting it in the tightest possible point.
+This algorithm selects the box with the biggest volume, fitting it where it is best supported.

 ###  Brute-force algorithm
 This algorithm has no logic for selecting the best box or rotation; running through all permutations, for each permutation all rotations: